Renew a hazardous materials (HazMat) endorsement

 - 2. You must provide fingerprints even if you provided fingerprints for another application, for example for a pistol permit or employment as a security guard.

-- 3. You do not need to provide fingerprints for the Farm HazMat (Z).
-You must only provide fingerprints for an H endorsement or an X endorsement on your CDL.
+- 3. You must provide fingerprints for an H endorsement or an X endorsement on your CDL.

 - 4. You must answer 80% or more of the questions correctly to pass the test.
 You can take the test as many times as necessary until you pass the test, but you must pay a $5 fee for each test you take.